Se Habla Español | Available 24/7

 A parent’s reasonable direction of a minor child will not constitute abuse.

 A person commits domestic battery when they intentionally cause bodily harm to a household or family member.
-Making physical contact in an insulting or provoking manner is also considered domestic battery.
+Making physical contact in an insulting or provoking nature is also considered domestic battery.
 It is categorized as a Class A misdemeanor with a punishment of up to twelve months imprisonment and as much as $2,500 in fines.

 Domestic battery cases become a Class 4 felony for the following reasons:

-1. You have a previous conviction for a substantially similar offense under the laws of another jurisdiction.
+You have a previous conviction for a substantially similar offense under the laws of another jurisdiction.

-2. You have a prior conviction for violating a protective order.
+You have a prior conviction for violating a protective order.

 A Class 4 felony is punishable by up to one to three years in prison and fines of up to $25,000.